ianmartensen/StockBot/README.md

 pip install beautifulsoup4

 # Bot Setup
-You must visit https://discordapp.com/developers/applications/ to create the initial bot and use the generated token in the program.
+You must visit https://discordapp.com/developers/applications/ to create the initial bot and use the generated token in the python script.